-May is Myeloma Awareness Month and the Leukaemia Foundation is shining a spotlight on the blood cancer that affects 18,000 Australians.
+May is Myeloma Awareness Month and the Leukaemia Foundation shone a spotlight on the blood cancer that affects 18,000 Australians.

-This month we’ll be providing a series of free webinars presented by specialists and people with a lived experience of myeloma.
+This year, we provided a series of free webinars presented by specialists and people with a lived experience of myeloma.

 If you have myeloma and are concerned about the COVID-19 pandemic, you can access information and advice on our coronavirus hub.
 There you’ll also find the story of Paul Cronin, one of the first Australians with myeloma to be diagnosed with COVID-19.

 Around 18,000 Australians are currently living with myeloma, also known as multiple myeloma, which is a complex and relatively rare blood cancer affecting the body’s plasma cells, the cells that produce antibodies.
 Myeloma develops when plasma cells undergo a cancerous change to become myeloma cells, multiplying at an increasing rate and taking over the bone marrow.